Chickery's Travels

 #1 Great Falls National Park

-My absolute favorite fall hike in the area is Great Falls National Park.
+Great Falls National Park has some of the best hikes in the greater DC area.
 The entrance fee is $10 per car (if you don’t have a national parks pass), but it is well worth the view of Great Falls where the Potomac River falls over a series of steep, jagged rocks and flows through the narrow Mather Gorge.

 Great Falls Panoramic